How do I turn on Container Insights metrics on an EKS cluster?

 3. Create a configmap as a configuration file for the CloudWatch agent:

 Note: Replace my-cluster-name with the name of your EKS cluster.
-To further customize the CloudWatch agent configuration, see Create a ConfigMap for the CloudWatch agent.
+For more information, see Create a ConfigMap for the CloudWatch agent.

 4. Deploy the cloudwatch-agent DaemonSet: